Al1gazY/RANT/README.md

 # RANT

+The application was created so that the user can log into his account and manage his fictional balance, as well as spend the amount in the store.
+We used JWT tokens.
-The application was created to gain experience in the field of development.
-Briefly RANT was created by 4 people from Astana IT University: 1 - Backend, 2 - Frontend and I was a mobile developer.
+It was created to gain experience in the field of development.
+Briefly RANT was developed by 4 people from Astana IT University: 1 - Backend, 2 - Frontenders and I was a mobile developer.
 Pods are not here you can see them in Podfile.

+## App Scenarios:
-### Login registration
+### Login - Registration

-JWT authentication and authorization
+JWT authentication and authorization, after that it will save it in Keychain so that the user did not log back to the account

 <img width="417" alt="Снимок экрана 2022-05-26 в 18 21 32" src="https://user-images.githubusercontent.com/99682480/170486746-2790ca9c-b29c-4344-adb8-86a851c02050.png">
 <img width="417" alt="Снимок экрана 2022-05-26 в 18 21 53" src="https://user-images.githubusercontent.com/99682480/170486811-21010851-f3aa-438b-8f08-41dc0901589e.png">